 Cawdor Castle in Nairn

-Cawdor Castle in Nairn (Map) is only about 23 kilometers northeast of Inverness, That's why a visit is worthwhile during a short visit to Inverness.
-We drive for half an hour on country roads past green landscapes.
-That's what we thought of Scotland.
+Cawdor Castle and Gardens is located in Nairn, just 23 miles northeast of Scotland Inverness.
+That's why it's worth a visit during a short visit to Inverness.
+We drive for almost half an hour on country roads past green landscapes.
+That is how we imagined Scotland to be.
 The country owes us nothing.
-It is green with rolling hills and presents us with a mix of sun and clouds.
+It's green with rolling hills and presents us with a mix of sun and clouds.
 We are on the southern edge of the Highlands.
-In the country south of the bay, which separates Inverness from the sea.
+In the land south of the bay that separates Inverness from the sea.

 Cawdor Castle is located just outside the village of the same name.
-Here many bears the name Cawdor.
+Here many places bear the name Cawdor.
 The Cawdor Tavern, The Cawdor Estate.
 The Cawdor Castle Gardens.
 And of course the castle itself.
 Or is it a castle?
 I am not sure about that.
-Although Cawdor Castle uses the term castle in its name, it is more like a castle.
+Although Cawdor Castle uses the term castle in its name, it is more like a fortress.
 The oldest part of the building in any case.
 This is the fortified Tower House in the center of the defiant structure.
-This still towers above all later added buildings.
+This still towers above all other buildings, that were added later.

-In any case, the Cawdor family still has everything under their control here.
-The widow of the Earl of Cawdor still lives in this house of her family.
-She moves out of the castle during the warm season and spends her time between April and October in another of her possessions.
+In any case, the Cawdor family still has everything under their control.
+The widow of the Earl of Cawdor still lives in this house.
+She moves out of the castle during the summer season and spends the time between April and October in another one of her possessions.
 During these months, the castle is open to the public.

-The first fortress of the Calders, so the Cawdors were called in ancient writings, was already 1179 on the banks of the river Nairn.
+The first fortress of the Calders, as the Cawdors were called in ancient writings, was built on the banks of the fiver Nairn in 1179.
 The Thanes of Calder were then appointed sheriffs and guardians of the royal castle in Nairn.
 William the Lion had this fortress built on the ford across the river Nairn near the sea.
-She was supposed to secure the route between Inverness and Elgin.
+It was supposed to secure the route between Inverness and Elgin.
 There are no remains of this fortress today, nor of its successor building.

-End of the 14.
-Finally, the core of today 's castle was built.
+At the end of the 14th century, the core of today 's castle was built.
 The Tower House with its four floors still dominates the later added extensions of the building.
-Like many tower houses of that time, it served the defense.
+Like many tower houses of that time, it served for the defense.
 As such, one used a simple form of defense.
 The entrance to the Tower House was on the first floor, so it was easy to protect the building from intruders.

 A family legend

-The Tower House is built around a bush.
-To this entwines a family legend.
-After that, the Thane of Cawdor was told in a dream to send out a donkey in search of the best place to build the new fortress.
+The Tower House is built around a thorn bush.
+This is part of a family legend.
+According to it, the Thane of Cawdor was told in a dream to send out a donkey in search of the best place to build the new fortress.
 He did.
 He slapped a box of gold on the donkey's back.
-This settled down in the evening under a holly, which continues to grow today in the basement of the Tower House.
+The animal settled down in the evening under the holly, which continues to grow today in the basement of the Tower House.

-The annexes that cluster around the Tower House are mostly from the 17.
-Century.
+The extensions that are grouped around the Tower House date largely from the 17th century.
 In these parts of the house are the rooms that are open to the public.
-We see several bedrooms whose furniture is from past generations of the Cawdor family.
-The four-poster bed with its red velvet canopy in the Tapestry Bedroom was once the wedding bed of Sir Hugh Campbell and Lady Henrietta Stuart, who married 1662 at Darnaway Castle.
+We see several bedrooms with furniture from previous generations of the Cawdor family.
+The four-poster bed with its red velvet canopy in the Tapestry Bedroom was once the wedding bed of Sir Hugh Campbell and Lady Henrietta Stuart, who were married in Darnaway Castle in 1662.

-In this castle I can well imagine how the hard-working servants in the old kitchen the finest dishes created for their masters.
+In this castle I can well imagine the hard-working servants in the old kitchen the finest foods created for their masters.
 It was in operation until 1938.
-The old kitchen is big.
+It's big, the old kitchen.
 The shelves on the walls and the large kitchen table bend under the kitchen utensils that have accumulated over time.
 There is everything possible.
 A dream for anyone who likes antiques.
-I discover an old ice box, iron irons, a warming pan, a grinder for knives, mortar and pestle, a butter churn and many more.
+I discover an old ice box, iron irons, a warming pan, a knife grinder, mortar and pestle churn and many more.

-More, however, it has done me the new kitchen a floor higher.
-Today, the family uses this kitchen.
-She is tall, too, but has state-of-the-art installations.
-Even star chefs are now preparing elegant meals for events taking place at Cawdor Castle.
-At the Cawdor Castle Food Festival, she certainly does a good job.
+However, I was more impressed by the new kitchen one floor higher.
+Today the family uses this kitchen.
+It is also large, but has the most modern installations.
+Even star chefs are now preparing elegant meals here for events that take place at Cawdor Castle.
+She's sure to do a good job at the Cawdor Castle Food Festival.

 The castle is not only famous for its premises, but also for its gardens.
 Three of these gardens are located in the immediate vicinity of the castle.
 These are presented here: